InfoLab-SKKU/5DfCF/README.md

 - Seamlessly integrates period-aware positional embeddings to preserve the order of semiannual scans.
 - Offers two variants (Base and Tiny) to balance performance and computational cost.

-In experiments on longitudinal fMRI data from the Alzheimer’s Disease Neuroimaging Initiative (ADNI), the full model achieves **94.3% accuracy** and **94.1% AUC**, outperforming state-of-the-art baselines by 3–10 points in key metrics :contentReference[oaicite:0]{index=0}.
+In experiments on longitudinal fMRI data from the Alzheimer’s Disease Neuroimaging Initiative (ADNI), the full model achieves **94.3% accuracy** and **94.1% AUC**, outperforming state-of-the-art baselines by 3–10 points in key performance metrics.

 ---